Gonçalo Pereira (football manager)

-Gonçalo Miguel Machadinho da Silva Pereira (born 12 August 1989) is a Portuguese football manager, who serves as a manager of Finnish club FC Lahti in Ykkösliiga.
+Gonçalo Miguel Machadinho da Silva Pereira (born 12 August 1989) is a Portuguese football manager, who serves as the manager of Finnish club FC Lahti in Veikkausliiga.

-Coaching career
+Coaching Career

 Pereira started coaching for the Sporting CP Youth Academy in 2007 when he was 18 years old.
 He continued in the youth sectors of Benfica, Manchester United and Sacavenense, and worked as an analyst for Estoril.

-During 2015–2016, Pereira worked for Norwegian club Kongsvinger as an assistant coach and the reserve team head coach.

-Later he has also coached for Brommapojkarna in Sweden, Riga FC in Sweden and managed Florø in Norway.
+Pereira began his coaching career in Norway with Kongsvinger, where he managed the reserve team and served as an assistant for the first team.
+In 2018, he moved to Sweden to join IF Brommapojkarna as an assistant coach, later serving as the club's caretaker manager.

+After a stint as an assistant at Riga FC in Latvia and a period as head coach of Florø SK in Norway, Pereira moved to Finland in 2024 to manage KPV in Ykkönen.

 For the 2024 season, Pereira was named the head coach of KPV Kokkola in Finnish third tier.
 He led KPV to finish as the Ykkönen runner-up.
 Earlier in September 2024, his contract was extended for the 2025 season.

 On 20 December 2024, newly relegated Lahti in Finnish second-tier Ykkösliiga announced that they had named Pereira the new manager for the 2025 season.
 Lahti paid KPV a fee for his contract.
 Pereira signed a contract for two seasons, with a one-year option.

+In his first season with Lahti, Pereira led the club to the 2025 Ykkösliiga title, securing immediate promotion back to the Veikkausliiga for the 2026 season.
+Under his leadership, the team established a dominant defensive record, eventually winning the league with several matches to spare.